Nature of the Program

 Use the checklist of required documents to compile the nomination packet.

 Completed nomination dossiers should be submitted electronically to William Kuhnel (email@example.com) in the Division of Research no later than Monday, Nov.
 20, 2023.
 After all submissions have been received, nominations will be reviewed by the University’s local selection committee, who will make a recommendation to the President.
-Up to three nominees for the Excellence Award in Scholarship and Creative Activities may be selected: when possible, at least one will be drawn from the Division of Science and Mathematics in Harpur College or Watson College and one from the other areas of scholarship at Binghamton.
+Up to four nominees for the Excellence Award in Scholarship and Creative Activities may be selected: when possible, at least one will be drawn from the Division of Science and Mathematics in Harpur College or Watson College and one from the other areas of scholarship at Binghamton.
 Nominations endorsed by the president shall be forwarded to SUNY.

 Contact Michael Jacobson at firstname.lastname@example.org or at 607-777-3745 with any questions.